• Home

 Changing Gods: Mercian Christianity and the Fallen Stones of Arbor Low

-Arbor Low is regarded as one of the most important prehistoric sites in the north of England and a bastion of our ancient cultural identity, but its vision comes complete with the seemingly unanswerable conundrum as to how its once magnificent stone circle came to be pulled down and laid flat.
-Could the mystery become a little clearer when placed against the location's direct and intimate connections to the religious wars of dark age Britain?
+Arbor Low is regarded as one of the most important prehistoric sites in the north of England, but its vision comes complete with the seemingly unanswerable conundrum as to how its once magnificent stone circle came to be pulled down and laid flat.
+Could the answer lie in the religious wars of dark age Britain?

 CLICK TO READ 'CHANGING GODS'